How MSFT (Microsoft) Makes Money in 2025: A Deep-Dive With Income Statement

 Explore diverse stock ideas covering technology, healthcare, and commodities sectors.
 Our insights are crafted to help investors spot opportunities in undervalued growth stocks, enhancing potential returns.
 Visit us to see evaluations and in-depth market research.

-Understanding how a technology giant like Microsoft Corporation makes money is essential for investors and anyone interested in the business of software, cloud, and digital services.
+Understanding how a technology giant like Microsoft (MSFT) makes money is essential for investors and anyone interested in the business of software and cloud computing.
 In this post, we break down Microsoft’s quarterly income statement (Q3 2025) using a Sankey chart to visualize the financial flows — what comes in, where it goes, and what's left as profit.

-Microsoft Corporation operates as a global leader in software, cloud computing, and digital productivity solutions.
-Its business model centers on licensing software (Windows, Office), providing cloud infrastructure (Azure), and offering enterprise and consumer services.
-Revenue comes primarily from cloud services, productivity software, and enterprise solutions, with additional streams from gaming, devices, and advertising.
-The company’s business segments include Productivity and Business Processes, Intelligent Cloud, and More Personal Computing, each contributing to a diversified revenue base.
+Microsoft operates as a global leader in software, cloud computing, and productivity solutions.
+Its business model centers on developing, licensing, and supporting a wide range of software products, cloud services (notably Azure), and devices.
+Revenue comes primarily from cloud services, productivity software (like Office), Windows licensing, and hardware.
+The company is organized into segments such as Productivity and Business Processes, Intelligent Cloud, and More Personal Computing, with cloud and server products now driving the majority of growth.

 Revenue Breakdown